JacobFV/old-jacobfv.github.io/_pages/home.md

 order: 1
 ---

 Hello.
 Nice to meet you!
 My name's Jacob.
 I'm an entrepreneur, roboticist, and machine learning engineer at my startup Limboid LLC where I work to develop artificial general intelligence and affordable humanoid robots.
 To pay rent, I serve as an undergraduate research assistant in both the IT Lab and with the College of Social Work at the University of Texas at Arlington.
 I'm currently a senior there working on my bachelor's degree in computer science.
 I love open source work, artificial intelligence, and robotics.
 When I'm not interacting with artificial agents, you'll find me working with real people.
-I hope that includes you!
+I hope that includes you! [more &rangle; &rangle;]({{ site.baseurl }}/bio)

 ## Education